-Recognizing that the proposed increase in the shadow-wage could be controversial, it is worth summarizing the policy message that is being drawn from the analysis, and clarifying a few points on which there may be misconceptions.
+Recognising that the proposed increase in the shadow-wage could be controversial, it is worth summarising the policy message that is being drawn from the analysis, and clarifying a few points on which there may be misconceptions.

 First, it should be clear that the goal of reduction in unemployment is not at all being neglected in our analysis.
 On the contrary, we are making sure that credit is taken only for a realistic estimate of the unemployment impact of job creation.
+Other measures (such as targeted training schemes, improvements in the structure of taxation, employment legislation and structural improvements in labour relations) are all relevant in that context, but not here.

 Second, we are not saying that emigrants are indifferent between being at home and being abroad.
-What our approach does imply is that the marginal22 emigrant is indifferent between the average package of benefits (employment and employment prospects, wages, etc.) at home and abroad.
+What our approach does imply is that the marginal27 emigrant is indifferent between the average package of benefits (employment and employment prospects, wages, etc.) at home and abroad.
 For example, the emigrant might be prepared to accept a big cut in wages to come home.